-- 2. Click the desired comment hyperlink listed in the Feedback column below the input text area. - 3.
+- 2. Click the panel button for the desired comment and make your changes in the input text area. - 3.
 To save the edited feedback, click Save.

 To delete the feedback, click Delete, a confirmation dialog box appears, then click OK.